-There are no pending legal proceedings involving the Estate as of December 31, 2016.
-However, Arizona has not made what the Estate considers appropriate recoveries under a surety bond in place to protect statutory deposit requirements.
+There are no pending legal proceedings involving the Estate as of December 31, 2018.
+However, Arizona continues to pursue what it considers the appropriate contractual recoveries under a surety bond in place to protect statutory deposit requirements.
 The Estate and counsel for the California Department of Insurance are working with Arizona counsel to define the amounts due under the surety arrangement and to lend general assistance to remedy the situation.
-Recent communications between counsel for the surety issuer and Arizona counsel indicate progress is being made, but the parties have not come to any definitive agreement by which to settle the recoveries.
-The Estate believes this issue overstates the value of Arizona's claim against the estate by a sum of up to \$10 million.
-It is possible that this situation may have to be resolved through litigation.
+Recent communications between counsel for the surety issuer and Arizona counsel indicate continued progress towards resolution, but the parties have not come to any definitive agreement.